jfd02/TFT-OCR-BOT/README.md

 - Implement tome of traits logic
 - Revamp the gold spending function
 - Revamp auto queue to have more safety checks / fail-safes
-- Grab the best compositions from TFT website
 - Intelligent carousel item selection
 - Change item pickup to be based on the coordinates of orbs